 The Bad: Early Termination FeesAs mentioned above, contracts with HughesNet are a minimum of two years.
 Unfortunately, if you cancel your contract early, you’ll be stuck with quite a hefty charge (up to $400).
 While early termination fees are generally pretty expensive, they’re exceptionally high with HughesNet.

-It’s important to consider whether you’re willing to make the commitment to stick with the provider for that period of time, as canceling early can cost you a fee that’s almost as expensive as an entire contract worth of service.
+It’s important to consider whether you’re willing to make the commitment to stick with the provider for that period of time.
+Canceling early can cost you a fee that’s almost as expensive as an entire contract worth of service.

 Conclusion: HughesNet is a lifeline for rural customers and delivers above-average satellite speeds

-While there are definitely some downsides to a satellite provider like HughesNet, it definitely offers a valuable service to customers in remote areas.
+While there are a few notable downsides to a satellite provider like HughesNet, it definitely offers a valuable service to customers in remote areas.

-With the launch of their new satellite, HughesNet is offering speeds that are faster than ever before, and you’ll get the same high speed internet regardless of which data plan you choose.
+With the launch of their new Gen5 satellite, HughesNet is offering speeds that are faster than ever before, and you’ll get the same high-speed internet regardless of which data plan you choose.
 If you try the plan out and are unsatisfied, you can return your equipment within 30 days for a refund minus a $100 installation fee.

-While satellite providers as a rule are trend-resistent, HughesNet has been the exception that proves the rule.
+While satellite providers are commonly trend-resistant, HughesNet has been the exception that proves the rule.
 In fact, they recently announced plans to launch a 100 Mbps satellite service in the near future.